skyra-project/skyra/.docker/README.md

     -   Service name in docker-compose: `postgres`
     -   Image used: `skyrabot/postgres:latest`
     -   For more information see [skyra-project/docker-images]
--   Saelem
-    -   Service name in docker-compose: `saelem`
-    -   Image used: `skyrabot/saelem:latest`
-    -   For more information see [skyra-project/saelem]
 -   InfluxDB
     -   Service name in docker-compose: `influx`
     -   Image used: `quay.io/influxdb/influxdb:2.0.0-beta`